CoFH/cofh.github.io/docs/item-allocator/index.md

-An **item allocator** (also known as an **item buffer**) is a [device](/docs/devices/) that stores and transfers items between adjacent inventories or transport systems.
+An **item allocator** (also known as an **item buffer**) is a [device](/docs/devices/) that stores and transfers items between adjacent blocks or transport systems.

 Obtaining